krissnawat/gatsbyblog/src/pages/blog/what-is-csp-and-how-to-add-it-to-your-website.md

 ---
 templateKey: blog-post
 path: /what-is-csp-and-how-to-add-it-to-your-website
 title: What is CSP?
-Why & How to Add it to Your Website
+Why & How to Add it to Your Website.
 date: 2018-05-04T20:12:23.000Z
 cover: /cover/what-is-a-csp.png
 description: Cross-Site Scripting (XSS) sucks!
 It's found in 2 out of 3 websites.
 A CSP policy can help you avoid most XSS attacks.
 Here's how to add one and monitor it with ease.